lmponcio/PostgreSQL-db-gelato/README.md

 In this project, I design a database of ice cream shops that sell products appropriate for people with dietary requirements.

+I created this project to practice SQL querying and database design.
+I list below the skills I applied:

 **Skills applied:**
 - PostgreSQL
 - Database design